 These gloves are made of a cotton/polyester/spandex blend and have a softer, knappier feel than some of the other gloves I’ve discussed.
 The spandex provides compression while the cotton adds softness and warmth to the gloves.
 While they are lightweight and breathable, note that cotton may absorb water if you sweat a lot or are around water a lot during the day.

 Adding to the comfort, they use a smart seam stitching process to minimize irritation and discomfort caused by seams rubbing painful parts of your hand.

-They come in a open finger tip style, are latex-free, are machine washable and come in 5 different sizes.
+They come in an open fingertip style, are latex-free, are machine washable, and come in 5 different sizes.
 These are one of the few gloves that have color choices: black, gray, and pink.

 Users report these gloves are soft and comfortable and feel like a favorite T-shirt.
 They also comment that they don’t make their hands sweat like some of the other gloves.